mhatta/word-count-mode/README.md

  Licensed under the same terms as Emacs.

-(word-count-mode was originally released unde GPL2, but changed license with the blessing of the original author).
+(word-count-mode was originally released under GPL2, but changed license with the blessing of the original author).